-Preserving trees lost in New Mexico wildfires through documented craft
+Preserving New Mexico’s wildfire-fallen trees through documented craft

-Transforming fire-fallen trees into heirloom furniture.
-Each piece carries an embedded NFC tag—tap with your phone to explore
+Transforming New Mexico fire-fallen trees into heirloom furniture.
+Each piece carries an embedded NFC tag—tap with your phone

-Transforming fire-fallen trees into heirloom furniture.
-Each piece carries an embedded NFC tag—tap with your phone to explore
+Transforming New Mexico fire-fallen trees into heirloom furniture.
+Each piece carries an embedded NFC tag—tap with your phone

 Wildfires across New Mexico have taken down thousands of historic trees.
 Many stood for centuries.
 Most are burned, chipped, or discarded, and their histories disappear with them.